FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_firewallSettings/r_st_firewallRules/r_st_TM_server_communication_rules.md

    </tbody>
 </table>

-Do not define these rules in a deployment with no <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+Do not define these rules in a deployment with no {{< SecureTransport/componentshortname  >}} Edge.
 Define only the rules for the protocols you are using.

 Note that in SecureTransport Edge deployment, port 20444 (used by the Administration Tool server) must always be open.